markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-2/implement-check-logic.md

 <details>
   <summary>What's being imported?</summary>

   - The [`requests` library](https://requests.readthedocs.io/en/master), used to make the HTTP request that you need for the Check.
+From `datadog_checks.base`, `AgentCheck` is the class you are inheriting from and `ConfigurationError` let's you raise a Datadog configuration error.

 </details>
 <details>